AlvinToh2018/getting-and-cleaning-data/Readme.md

 5. Give descriptive names i.e. replace the number codes with descriptive text of the activity (walking etc ..)

 6. Find the means as instructed

 7. Give descriptive names (instead of Group-1, Group-2) to the cols we group-by when using the aggregate function

+8. Output as file 'submit_tidy_data.txt'

 END